Update User Profile

 athenaOne for Hospitals & Health Systems

-This page allows you to update your athenaOne user profile, change your password, set up security questions required for the password reset feature, and request access to other medical practices that use athenaOne.
+This page allows you to update your athenaOne user profile, change your password, set up MFA required for the password reset feature, and request access to other medical practices that use athenaOne.

 On the Main Menu, click Settings